monokrome/bl4/docs/glossary.md

 **FName**
 : Unreal's string identifier.
 8 bytes containing index and instance number.
 See [Chapter 2](02-unreal-architecture.md).

+**FNV-1a**
+: Fowler-Noll-Vo hash function (variant 1a).
+Used by NCS format for field name lookups.
+64-bit version with offset basis 0xcbf29ce484222325 and prime 0x100000001b3.
+See [Appendix D](appendix-d-game-files.md).

 **FNamePool**
 : Global string pool containing all FName strings.
 Also called GNames.
 See [Chapter 2](02-unreal-architecture.md).